+Photo Ionization Detector (PID)

-PID Meter Equivalent LELs
+Meter Equivalent LELs

-Fire Safe 1200 PPM 20% LEL
+Fire Safe (for foam removal) 1200 PPM 20 percent LEL

-(for foam removal)

-Entry Safe 600 PPM 10% LEL
+Entry Safe 600 PPM 10 percent LEL

-Concurrent Mainte- 300 PPM 5% LEL
+Concurrent Maintenance 300 PPM 5 percent LEL

-nance

-Hot Work 90 PPM 1.5% LEL
+Hot Work 90 PPM 1.5 percent LEL

 7.4.1 Using the PID Meter.
-The PID meter is not required to be used in a constant monitoring capacity on fluid purged aircraft in an ALC/AMARC environment.
+The PID meter is not required to be used in a constant monitoring capacity on fluid purged aircraft in an ALC/AMARG environment.

-7.4.1.1 As a minimum, open fuel tanks/cells shall be sampled once every 4 hours, or more often as deemed necessary, whenever the VOC level is 600 PPM (10% LEL) or greater.
+7.4.1.1 As a minimum, open fuel tanks/cells shall be sampled once every 4 hours, or more often as deemed necessary, whenever the VOC level is 600 PPM (10 percent LEL) or greater.
 Each reading shall be recorded on the Entry Permit, Definitized Guide or equivalent.

-7.4.1.2 As a minimum, open fuel tanks/cells shall be sampled once every 8 hours, or more often as deemed necessary, whenever the VOC level is less than 600 PPM (10% LEL) but greater than 300 PPM (5% LEL).
+7.4.1.2 As a minimum, open fuel tanks/cells shall be sampled once every 8 hours, or more often as deemed necessary, whenever the VOC level is less than 600 PPM (10 percent LEL) but greater than 300 PPM (5 percent LEL).
 Each reading shall be recorded on the Entry Permit, Definitized Guide or equivalent.

-7.4.1.3 As a minimum, open fuel tanks/cells shall be sampled once per day, or more often as deemed necessary, whenever the VOC level is less than 300 PPM (5% LEL).
+7.4.1.3 As a minimum, open fuel tanks/cells shall be sampled once per day, or more often as deemed necessary, whenever the VOC level is less than 300 PPM (5 percent LEL).
 Each reading shall be recorded on the Entry Permit, Definitized Guide or equivalent.